biobuddies/helicopyter/style.md

 1. Supply provider credentials via environment variables.
 2. Unless they're encrypted like aws_iam_user passwords, set passwords in resources to a placeholder value like `SEE-PASSWORD-MANAGER` and configure lifecycle ignore.
+3. Check git and state files to ensure secrets have not leaked into them.

 TODO patch OpenTofu to help with this.
-TODO find or develop a good approach to securely storing secrets from newly created resources, like `cloudflare_access_service_token`, and rotating secrets.
+TODO find or develop a good approach to 1. securely storing secrets from newly created resources, like `cloudflare_access_service_token`, and 2. rotating secrets.

 ## See Also
 * https://12factor.net/